shleen/psd-lambda-functions/OECD/OECD_data_template.md

 of Information and Communication (ISIC Rev 4).

 Each row is the data for the specified Country.
 Numbers which are shown are the numbers for employment in the Information and Communication sector/industry for the country.
+Meaning of employment and more information can be found below under footnotes.
+It was copied directly from the explanation on [stats.oecd.org](https://stats.oecd.org/) on the right when viewing the data.

 Below is how the data should look like (updated as of 14 July 2023):